Loader gif

 Tax Savings for Child Care

 Paying for child care can feel like shelling out a second mortgage.
-But there’s good news: Families paying for care may be able to save on their taxes with one of these options.
+But there’s good news: Families paying for care may be able to save on their with one of these options.

 The Child and Dependent Care Tax Credit

-Working parents are eligible for a non-refundable federal tax credit of 20 to 35 percent of their child-care expenses up to $3,000 per year for up to two children under the age of 13.
+Working parents are eligible for a non-refundable federal tax credit of 20 to 35 percent of their child-care up to $3,000 per year for up to two children under the age of 13.

 Parents who earn less than $15,000 per year qualify for the 35 percent credit.
 The credit percentage drops by 1 percent for every additional $2,000 the parent earns until it reaches 20 percent.
 Earners that make more than $43,000 per year qualify for the 20 percent credit.
 A low-income earner with two children receiving care could get a credit of up to $2,100, and a higher-income earner with two children receiving care could get a credit of up to $1,200.